 The performance of the startups was above average from what we usually see and we were inspired to see that more than 50% of the Founders were women.
 The finalists presented very innovative solutions, focused on new technologies or combing existing technologies to solve challenges in the agriculture space.
 GreenTec will start discussions with some of the finalists – and not just the winners – to see which one we could develop further using GreenTec investment approach.

 The awards were presented in front of were presented in front of a gathering of African leaders including: H.E.
 Paul Kagame, President, Republic of Rwanda; H.E.
 William Samoei Arap Ruto, Deputy President of Kenya; H.E.
 Nana Addo Dankwa Akufo-Addo, President, Republic of Ghana; H.E.
 Emmanuel Issoze-Ngondet, Prime Minister, Republic of Gabon.
-H. E. Paul Kagame, President, Republic of Rwanda said in his closing address, “The knowledge, experience and goodwill in evidence at this forum shows that we have everything we need to succeed.
-It is up to us working together to drive the necessary change in our respective communities and organisations.”
+H. E. Paul Kagame, President, Republic of Rwanda said in his closing address, “The knowledge, experience, and goodwill in evidence at this forum shows that we have everything we need to succeed.
+It is up to us working together to drive the necessary change in our respective communities and organizations.”
 GreenTec could not agree more with those sentiments.

 The week in Kigali was really worth the trip as always – but time passed too quickly.
 But GreenTec will be back, this time in three weeks, as Greentec CEO Erick Yong will also be in Kigali and also follow up on some of the activities we started.
 Looking forward to be back soon.